DeepRegNet/DeepReg/demos/paired_mrus_brain/README.md

   in test accuracy so please train with the full dataset and for a greater number of epochs for improved results.

+## Pre-trained Model

+A pre-trained model will be downloaded after running [demo_data.py](./demo_data.py) and unzipped at dataset folder under the demo folder.
+This pre-trained model will be used by default with `deepreg_predict`.
+Run the user-trained model by specify `--ckpt_path` to where the ckpt files are save, in this case (specified by `deepreg_train` as above), /logs/learn2reg_t1_paired_train_logs/.

 ## Data

 The dataset for this demo comes from Xiao et al. [1] and can be downloaded from: